-The calculation method will be checked due to changed production data of lime (this will not affect the emissions as they are as reported to EU ETS).
+The calculation method will be checked due to changed production data of lime (this will not affect the emissions as they are as reported to the EU ETS).

-4.2.4 Glass production
+4.2.4 Glass production (CRT 2.A.3)

 The glass industry in Finland has produced a wide range of different glass types with different chemical compositions, for example container, flat, domestic and special glass and glass wool.
 Emissions are calculated using the use of carbonates as activity data.